The latest news about ShelterBox's global work

 Since 2009, Boko Haram has been waging an insurgency in Northern Nigeria.
 The violence has since spread to the neighboring regions of Niger, Chad and Cameroon.

-As of February 2018, 10.7 million people in the Lake Chad region are in need of relief assistance.
+Around 10.7 million people in the Lake Chad region are in need of relief assistance.
 2.2 million people are estimated to have been displaced and perpetual insecurity continues to drive displacement.

 Together with our partner IEDA Relief, we’ve provided shelter to over 7,000 families in Cameroon.
 Last year we completed our first distribution of hygiene kits for young women and teenagers affected by the crisis.
 These kits include personal and laundry soap, a bucket and sanitary towels.